-However, there is bountiful evidence of the detrimental impact that IP has had on businessgovernment relations and corporate governance.
+Most of the evidence on resource channeling suggests that it did not have a major impact on growth after the initiation in 1973 of the program to encourage the engineering and chemical sectors.
+If anything, the impact appears to be negative.
+However, there is bountiful evidence of the detrimental impact that IP has had on business-government relations and corporate governance after the initiation of the HCI effort.
 As state intervention into the economy grew in the 1970s, political connections became increasingly important relative to business acumen in determining success.
 Korea still lacks viable "exit" mechanisms for failing firms, and business-government relations remain seeped in non-transparency and corruption.